-Malaga have released a statement condemning Uefa's decision to ban them from the next European competition for which they qualify.
+Malaga has released a statement condemning UEFA's decision to ban the club from the next European competition for which they qualify.

 The governing body had explained that los Boquerones will face the punishment due to financial irregularities, but the Andalusian side was quick to reply to the accusations.

 "Malaga wish to communicate their total disagreement with today's UEFA ruling," a statement from the club read.

 "The measures taken against the club are absolutely disproportionate and unjustified given the club's situation.
 We believe that the club are being punished unfairly and used as a example to others.

 "Given the total and absolute indignation and consternation on the part of the club, Malaga wish to state that they will work energetically and without rest to achieve justice, using all available necessary means.